-Click on the widget to get access to three blocks with different settings: Content, Style, and Advanced.
-There are six sections in the Content block, where you can adjust the needed settings that define the widget’s content.
+Click on the widget to access three blocks with different settings: Content, Style, and Advanced.
+There are six sections in the Content block where you can adjust the settings that define the widget’s content.
 Let’s have a closer look at each of them.

 Icon Position.
-In this drop-down menu, you can choose either to place the image inside the header or outside of it.
-If you choose to place the icon inside the header, it will be considered as a single row.
+In this drop-down menu, you can place the image inside the header or outside of it.
+If you place the icon inside the title, it will be considered a single row.
 Otherwise, it will be treated separately.